kebaldwi/DNAC-TEMPLATES/LABS/LAB-J-Wireless-Automation/module7-modelbasedconfig.md

    4. Select `DNAC-Templates`
    5. Click **Add**

-7. Click Save to add the changes.
+5. Click Save to add the changes.

+6. The configuration changes would now need to be provisioned to the Wireless Controller.

 ## Summary